kaciexx/FFXIV_Vibe_Plugin/README.md

 - Define global threshold or threshold per motor.
 - Displaying battery life of devices.
 - Custom patterns per motor (save, with easy import, export).
-- Vibe or trigger a pattern on HP Changed
+- Vibe or trigger a pattern on HP Changed.
-- HP Changed can have custom min/max values or percentages
+- HP Changed can have custom min/max values or percentages.
-- Priority system (lower priority number will be stopped)
+- Priority system (lower priority number will be stopped).

 ## Premium features
-- The number of triggers are unlimited
+- The number of triggers are unlimited.
-- Create multiple profile
+- Create multiple profiles.
-- Export/Import triggers
+- Export/Import triggers.

 ## How to obtain your premium token ?
 You need to register on Patreon